superzackx/quickmodel/README.md

 1. Python3 and Pip3
 2. Git
-3. A linux enviorment(or something with sh and chmod)
+3. A linux/unix enviorment(or something with sh and chmod)

 ## Usage